What Is A Purchase-Money Mortgage And How Does It Work?

 - Increased risk of foreclosure: There’s an increased risk of foreclosure in a couple of ways.
 In a traditional mortgage, the lender won’t kick you out for missing one payment.
 Depending on the terms of your purchase-money mortgage, sellers could do this and you would be out any money invested.

-- Lose the House Through No Fault of Your Own: If you choose to pay the seller on a monthly basis, while they make their mortgage payment on the existing mortgage, you’re taking a risk yourself that they’ll make those payments to the mortgage company.
+- Losing the house through no fault of your own: If you choose to pay the seller on a monthly basis, while they make their mortgage payment on the existing mortgage, you’re taking a risk yourself that they’ll make those payments to the mortgage company.
 If they don’t make the payments, they lose the house and you get kicked out.

 How To Qualify With Traditional Lenders